IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/low-resource.md

 This corpus is a collection of 103 hours of Broadcast News with transcriptions in Pashto and translations in French text.

 <strong>Obtaining data</strong>
 IWSLT participants may obtain the Pashto-French speech translation data for no cost from ELDA.
-Please sign <a href="#">this form</a> and email it to mapelli@elda.org.
+Please sign <a href=" shared-tasks /EVALUATION_IWSLT2023_withoutExhibit-v3.docx">this form</a> and email it to mapelli@elda.org.

 ### tmh-fra: Tamasheq to French
 to be released shortly